 The Philippine study analyses how collaborative climate action can be strengthened through local climate change action plans.
 By building strong partnerships with national government agencies and local government associations, Ormoc City was able to secure funding for climate change projects.

-Soon to follow are the Colombian and South African Real Practice Studies.
-The Colombian Real Practice Study reflects lessons learnt from implementing a system of Regional Climate Change Nodes to coordinate climate planning and action across the country’s diverse ecological and socio-economic regions.
-The South African Real Practice Study provides insights into the Local Government Climate Change Support Programme.
+Soon to follow is the South African Real Practice Study.
+It provides insights into the Local Government Climate Change Support Programme.
 Led by national government, the programme has assisted municipalities across the country to better understand and respond to climate change and unlocked barriers linked to communication challenges amongst the spheres of government.

 Meet lead authors and practitioners from Kenya and the Philippines debating at Daring Cities